mlm-games/color-club/README.md

 # color-club

-A game about coloring pictures
+A game about coloring (simple svg) pictures